morgansierrasnyder/intro_to_computer_programming/README.md

 2. **Install Homebrew.** Homebrew is a package manager for Mac - it's like your personal code librarian.
 Instructions are also here: https://brew.sh/
    1. Open your Terminal (command + Space then type Terminal)
    2. Copy and paste the following in your Terminal `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` then hit Return
-   3. Enter your password and hit Return (your password will not show up when you type 🙃)
+   3. Enter your password and hit Return (heads up - your password will not show up when you type 🙃)
    4. Hit Return again (don't abort 😸)
    5. When Homebrew is done installing, you should see instructions to add the `% brew` command to your Terminal's path.
 Run the following command in your Terminal ❗🛑 Replace `<your username>` with YOUR username before you copy and paste the following 🛑❗ : `echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> /Users/<your username>/.zprofile eval "$(/opt/homebrew/bin/brew shellenv)"` and hit Return
 3. **Quit and Restart your Terminal**
 4. **Install Python 3**
    1. `brew install pyenv` install pyenv to manage different Python *env*ironments
+   2. `brew install xz` install xz supporting library
-   2. `pyenv install 3.10.6` install python 3.10.6 using pyenv
+   3. `pyenv install 3.10.6` install python 3.10.6 using pyenv
-   3. `pyenv global 3.10.6` set 3.10.6 to the default on your computer
+   4. `pyenv global 3.10.6` set 3.10.6 to the default on your computer
-   4. `echo -e 'if command -v pyenv 1>/dev/null 2>&1; then\n  eval "$(pyenv init -)"\nfi' >> ~/.zshrc` to allow pyenv to control the python version during every terminal session. ⚠️ If you get a "file not found" warning for ~/.zshrc, create the file first with `touch ~/.zshrc` then run this command again
+   5. `echo -e 'if command -v pyenv 1>/dev/null 2>&1; then\n  eval "$(pyenv init -)"\nfi' >> ~/.zshrc` to allow pyenv to control the python version during every terminal session. 🛑❗ If you get a "file not found" warning for ~/.zshrc, create the file first with `touch ~/.zshrc` then run this command again
-   5. `source ~/.zshrc` to apply your new settings
+   6. `source ~/.zshrc` to apply your new settings
 5. **Verify that things work!**
    1. Run `python --version` in your Terminal.
 You should see that Python 3.10.6 (or higher) is being currently used
    2. Run `brew help` in your Terminal.
 You should see the documentation of all brew commands!